Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 In this configurations are 3 sections.
 1. DEFAULT Selection
 In this selection are base parameters like overpass_url etc.
-2. HIGHWAY_FOOT Selection
-In this selection you can choose the loaded street types for pedestrians.
-By Default all street types will loaded.
 2. HIGHWAY_CARS Selection
 In this selection you can choose the loaded street types for vehicles.
 By Default all street types will loaded.